CodeReadingClubs/Resources/StarterKit/Session1/agenda.md

 * Give everyone a chance to read out their hopes and fears
 * Use the remaining time to discuss collectively what you want to get out of the club
-* Decide how long you want your sessoins to be and how often you want to run them
+* Decide how long you want your sessions to be and how often you want to run them
 * Decide if the same person will facilitate all of the sessions or if you want to take turns
-* Think about how to accomodate members of your group who might have varying levels of experience and confidence
+* Think about how to accommodate members of your group who might have varying levels of experience and confidence

 ## First glance